-- Several key existing plantings will be protected and retained as key building blocks for the landscaped character if the site.
-In additional several Fig, Frangipani, and Canary Island Date Palm specimens will be transplanted to new locations on site where feasible - Provision of extensive new tree plantings integrated with retention where possible of significant existing trees will provide an attractive landscape setting.
+- key existing trees and groves of trees in stage 2 are proposed to be key building blocks for landscape character.
+In additional several mature trees from the stage 2 area will be transplanted to new locations with in the stage 2 site. - Provision of extensive new tree plantings integrated with retention ( where possible) of significant existing trees will provide an attractive landscape setting.